 As an essential oil, peppermint can be used as a topical pain reliever, for skin or hair care, freshen breath, and in toothpaste.
 It can also be used aromatically in a diffuser for a pleasant, relaxing scent in your room before going to bed.

 Sage has a long history of both physical and spiritual healing.
-Sage belongs to the same family as rosemary and mint and therefore contains flavonoids and phenolic acids.* This gives Sage both anti-oxidant and anti-inflammatory properties.
+Moreover, it belongs to the same family as rosemary and mint and therefore contains flavonoids and phenolic acids.* This is what gives sage both anti-oxidant and anti-inflammatory properties.

-Rosemary is used topically, which means an application to the skin, for preventing and treating baldness.
-In addition, it is used to treat circulation issues, toothaches, a skin condition called eczema, and joint or muscle pain such as myalgia, sciatica, and intercostal neuralgia.
-It is also used to heal wounds, in bath therapy (balneotherapy), and as an insect repellent.
+You may use rosemary topically as an application to the skin to prevent and treat baldness.
+In addition, it treats circulation issues, toothaches, a skin condition called eczema, and joint or muscle pain such as myalgia, sciatica, and intercostal neuralgia.
+It also heals wounds, in bath therapy (balneotherapy), and as an insect repellent.

 Health benefits of rosemary include the ability to boost memory, improve mood, reduce inflammation, relieve pain, protect the immune system, stimulate circulation, detoxify the body, protect the body from bacterial infections, prevent premature aging, and heal skin conditions.

 The fresh, clean smell of lavender makes it highly used in soaps, shampoos, and sachets to scent our clothes.
-It is known to eliminate nervous tension, enhance blood circulation, treat respiratory issues, and is widely used for disinfection of the scalp and skin.
+Furthermore, it eliminates nervous tension, enhances blood circulation, and treats respiratory issues.
+Additionally, it is in use for disinfection of the scalp and skin.

-It has also been used to calm, sooth and sedate when its scent is inhaled.
+Inhaling lavender has a calming, soothing, and sedative effect.
 The name “Lavender” comes from the Latin root “Lavare” which means “to wash”.

-The aromatic effect of jasmine oil stimulates the release of certain hormones in the body, including serotonin, which results in the boost of energy and the uplifted mood.
+The aromatic effect of jasmine oil stimulates the release of certain hormones in the body, including serotonin, which results in the boost of energy and an uplift in your mood.